Configuration

 Scopes

-The configurations can be defined at repository level or workspace level.
-The workspace configuration is inherited by all repositories in the workspace, and can be overridden by the repository configuration.
+The configurations can be defined at repository, project or workspace level.
+Configurations are inherited by all repositories in the project or workspace, and can be overridden by the repository configuration.

 Plugins